 Besides Cialis, tadalafil is also marketed under the name Adcirca, which is used to treat pulmonary arterial hypertension (PAH).
 PAH is a term used by doctors to indicate that a patient has high blood pressure in the arteries of the lungs.
 While it can help PAH in women, Cialis is not recommended for women or children.
 Cialis is not recommended for use by women, but Adcirca is able to help both women and men improve the exercise capabilities.

 The other condition that it is used to treat is one specifically targeted towards men.
-Men who are suffering from symptoms of Benign Prostatic Hyperplasia or BPH (an enlarge prostate gland) can be treated with Cialis.
+Men who are suffering from symptoms of Benign Prostatic Hyperplasia or BPH (an enlarged prostate gland) can be treated with Cialis.

 Important Information to Remember

 If you are taking a nitrate drug to relieve symptoms of heart problems or chest pains then you should not take Cialis.
-These drugs include isosorbide mononitrate, nitroglycerin, isosorbide dinitrate, and a few recreational drugs that are labeled as poppers.
+These drugs include isosorbide mononitrate, nitroglycerin, isosorbide dinitrate, and a few recreational drugs that are labelled as poppers.
 When you take tadalafil while taking a nitrate medication, it can cause a serious and sudden decrease in blood pressure.

 There are other medicines that could also have dangerous or unwanted effects when taken alongside Cialis.
 You want to inform your doctor about all the medication that you are currently taking, especially Adempas (riociguat).
 Remember that you should never take Cialis while drinking alcohol.